danielbush/BeerBot/README.md

 ```
 on these.

-You might also need to run bundle install within RubyCron.
+You might also need to run bundle install within CronR.

 ## Usage